 Sift 2 cups all purpose flour.
 Add 1 tablespoon baking powder and 1 tsp salt.
 Whisk together well to combine.
-Use 1 and 3/4 cups of this mixture for the recipe.
+Use 1 and 3/4 cups of this mixture for this recipe.

-- In a large mixing bowl, stir the yogurt and flour together.
-Get your hands in there if need be, to form the dough into a firm ball.
+- In a large mixing bowl, stir the yogurt and self-rising flour together.
+Use your hands to combine the ingredients well and then pack it into a ball.

-- Turn the ball of dough onto a lightly floured counter and knead several times to kind of smooth out the ball.
+- Put the ball of dough on a lightly floured counter and knead for a few minutes until you can form a fairly smooth ball.
 It won’t be perfectly smooth, but that’s ok.

-- Roll one of these pieces into a ball, and then, with a floured rolling pin, roll it out into a thin oval.
+- With a rolling pin, roll each piece into a thin oval.

-- If cooking in a non-stick pan, place dough in dry pan and brown for 2 minutes on each side or until dark brown spots appear.
+- If cooking in a non-stick pan: Heat pan over medium heat.
+Place flattened dough in pan and heat for 2 minutes on each side, or until dark brown spots appear.

-- If cooking in a cast iron pan, wipe the pan with a little oil and a paper towel.
-Place the dough in the pan and heat for a minute and a half on each side or until dark brown spots appear.
+- If cooking in a cast iron pan: Wipe pan with cooking oil and a paper towel.
+Place flattened dough in pan and heat for a minute and a half on each side, or until dark brown spots appear.